 - Only comes in Grey (for now)…

-Bottom line: This could be a day to day stroller for those tight on space and short on cash.
-DON’T BUY if you are petite and can’t heave 36 lbs into your trunk.
-For big, strong, tall men… sure.
-If you’re looking for a day to day stroller, spend the money on a Maclaren or UPPABaby, even if you have to buy used.
+Bottom line: This could be a day-to-day stroller for those tight on space and short on cash.
+DON’T BUY if you are petite and can’t heave 30 lbs into your trunk.
+For big, strong, tall individuals… sure.
+If you’re looking for an even better day-to-day stroller, spend the money on a Maclaren or UPPABaby, even if you have to buy used.

 Weight: 24 lbs

 Maclaren is a wonderful but elusive British brand that has trouble keeping strollers in stock in the US.
 But when people find them… they buy them.
 Our partner, Magic Beans, has been doing a pretty good job of keeping them in stock.
 You can also find them at AlbeeBaby in New York (many reviews there as well).

 We used a Maclaren Twin Triumph for our nanny-share stroller when Lucie was a baby.
 It was ideal for us because we had a small, walk-up apartment in San Francisco with no outdoor storage (and little space inside as well!).
 We needed a high-quality, day-to-day double stroller for our nanny that could be folded compactly and taken up the stairs at the end of the day.
 The Twin Triumph was perfect.
 And now, the 2016/2017 model is even better.

 - Folds easily, though not very flip-flop friendly